 First Nations Fellowship

-In addition to financial support over the 12-month period for each Fellow, some resources will be provided to the development of their projects alongside ongoing mentorship and dramaturgical support.
+In addition to financial support over the 12-month period for each Fellow, resources will be provided to the development of their projects alongside ongoing mentorship and dramaturgical support.

 The Fellowship model seeks to be deeply collaborative.
 Creative milestones, placement opportunities in the wider industry, resourcing and collaboration will all be discussed with each Fellow in accordance with their own requirements, with the overall program addressing four key areas of focus: